 - Sagging of wood floors or buckled floorboards.

-- Bubbling paint and discoloration on your walls and ceilings, which look like water damage.
+- A bubbling paint and discoloration on your walls and ceilings that look like water damage.

-- Termite tunnels and “mud tubes” on vertical structures, outside or under your house and especially around the foundation.
+- There are termite tunnels and “mud tubes” on two vertical structures.
+You can see it outside or under your house and especially around the foundation.

-- Some pattern of wood damage followed by the woodgrain, creating a “ribbed” effect in the wood around your house.
+- There are some patterns of wood damage, followed by a woodgrain.
+It creates a “ribbed” effect in the wood around your house.

-- Mounds looking like tiny wood pellets in and around your home’s wooden structures.
+- Mounds look like tiny wood pellets in and around your home’s wooden structures.

-As you can termites life is much more complicated than you can imagine.
-Their nest could be regarded as little kingdom with a couple of monarchs, lots of workers and a number of soldiers as defenders.
+As you will know, termites life is much more complicated than you can imagine.
+Their nest could be regarded as a little kingdom with a couple of monarchs, lots of workers, and several soldiers as defenders.

 Now you know the physical appearance of termite soldiers, you could probably recognize them coming to the termite’s nest.
-Not only had these facts provided you with some interesting information for evening reading but also few handy tips against your small but powerful enemies.
+These facts provide you with some interesting information for evening reading and a few handy tips against your small but powerful enemies.

-In the article about the queen termite information are provided on how to find and destroy the termite queen by yourself.
-Endeavor to wear proper protective clothes on your way to the nest.
-As you’ll encounter aggressive soldiers and might even get bitten by them.
+The article about the queen termite information is provided on how to find and destroy the termite queen by yourself.
+Endeavor to wear proper protective clothes on your way to the nest as you’ll encounter aggressive soldiers and might even get bitten by them.
 That should be regarded, either as a positive or negative experience of dealing with soldier termites.